mik30s/c-course/parser/intro.md

 this, and [LR parser](https://en.wikipedia.org/wiki/LR_parser) is the one we will be using due to its simplicity.
 If you want further reading about parsers, [this](https://en.wikipedia.org/wiki/Category:Parsing_algorithms) might help you.
+And this Dick Grune's [Parsing Techniques](https://dickgrune.com/Books/PTAPG_1st_Edition/BookBody.pdf) is available for free in case you want to go deeper.
+It covers a myraid of parsing techniques and algorithms.

 Long story short: LR parsers read input from left to right, [bottom-up](https://en.wikipedia.org/wiki/Bottom-up_parsing).
 It means